TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 34/Numbers 34.29.md

 ---

-These are they whom Jehovah commanded to divide the inheritance unto the children of Israel in the land of Canaan.
+These are they whom Yahweh commanded to divide the inheritance to the children of Israel in the land of Canaan.